What Is Active Listening – 6 Great Tips To Learn It

 Active listening is the ability to focus your attention on the speaker, absorb and process what they’re saying, and respond thoughtfully.
 But more than just memorizing what the other person is saying, it’s also taking in all verbal and nonverbal cues to fully comprehend the message.
 When you completely immerse yourself in what the other person is saying, you open the door for mutual respect and understanding.

-Active listening is much different than passive listening where you hear the speaker but fail to retain their message The difference between active listening and passive listening comes down to absorption and retention.
+Active listening is different from passive listening, where you hear the speaker but fail to retain their message The difference between active listening and passive listening comes down to absorption and retention.

-How To Listen Actively – Six Practical Tips
+How To Listen Actively – 6 Practical Tips

 There are many ways to practice active listening.
 When you can truly understand a speaker’s perspective and communicate your understanding of it back to them, it opens up a space that allows for a deeper connection.